huihui-v/huihui-v.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: <a href="#">Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+description: <a href="https://cse.sysu.edu.cn">School of Computer Science and Engineering</a>.
+Sun Yat-sen University.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_cut.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>計算機學院 A608</p>
+    <p>番禺區 外環東路132號</p>
+    <p>廣東省 廣州市</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hey, thanks for stopping by! 👋

+My name is Jian-fei XING (邢劍飛 in Chinese).
+I am a M.Phil student in the School of Computer Science and Engineering at [Sun Yat-sen University](https://www.sysu.edu.cn).
+I was advised by [Prof. Ruixuan WANG](http://www.isee-ai.cn/~wangruixuan/) and [Prof. Wei-shi ZHENG](https://www.isee-ai.cn/~zhwshi/).

+I'm interested in Computer Vision, Medical Image Analysis and Adversarial Robustness in Deep Learning systems.
+My ongoing project is focused on application of robust features in medical images.

+I'm currently looking for Ph.D positions.